HenrikBengtsson/Notes-on-Git-for-R-and-Bioconductor/README.md

 *IMPORTANT*: It is important to understand that these two branch should be considered "live", i.e. any commits and pushes to them will immediately be pushed to the corresponding SVN repositories over on the Bioconductor servers.

+Setup:

+1. Add a 2nd remote repository named `release` pointing to the GitHub "BioC release" repository for you package
+  - `git remote add release http://github.com/<user>/<pkg>-BioC-release`

+2. Make the local `BioC-release` branch push to the `master` branch of this "release" repository:
-`git push --force -u release BioC-release:master`
+  - `git push --force -u release BioC-release:master`